sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-12-Testing-With-Exceptions.md

 # Testing with Exceptions

 When following best practices of defensive programming, we often *want* to throw Exceptions for incorrect or invalid inputs.
-In this module, we will look at writing tests that *expect* and `Exception` to be thrown.
+In this module, we will look at writing tests that *expect* an `Exception` to be thrown.

---
+---

 * TOC
 {:toc}

---
+---

 Consider testing our `withdraw` function specification.